kshashov/spring-boot-starter-telegram/README.md

 ### Supported arguments

 Some parameters may be nullable because they do not exist for all types of telegram requests
-* `TelegramRequest` - entity that include all available parameters from the initial request, the path pattern and path variables
+* `TelegramRequest` - entity that include all available parameters from the initial request, the path pattern and path variables.
+Provides an ability to set a custom callback
 * `TelegramSession` - current session for the current chat (if any) or user
 * `com.pengrad.telegrambot.TelegramBot` - bot instance that received the request
 * **Nullable** `String`, `Integer`, `Long`, `Double`, `Float`, `BigInteger`, `BigDecimal` marked with `BotPathVariable` annotation - a value of the template variable from the path pattern